List of cases affected by the Kho Jabing case: Murder of taxi driver Yuen Swee Hong (11 April 2009)

-DPP Bala Reddy, who led the prosecution in the re-sentencing trial, argued in that trial itself that Wang's case deserved the death penalty because Wang had shown a high degree of premeditation and planning in committing the crime and the time he chosen to commit the crime - 4 in the morning - was the time likely to have a lower risk of detection of his crime, and there should be a deterrence of future crimes committed against public transport workers, especially taxi drivers; and the courts should severely punish those who commit violent, opportunistic and heinous offences.
+DPP Bala Reddy, who led the prosecution in the re-sentencing trial, argued in that trial itself that Wang's case deserved the death penalty because Wang had shown a high degree of premeditation and planning in committing the crime and the time he chosen to commit the crime – 4 in the morning – was the time likely to have a lower risk of detection of his crime, and there should be a deterrence of future crimes committed against public transport workers, especially taxi drivers; and the courts should severely punish those who commit violent, opportunistic and heinous offences.
 Wang's defence lawyer Wendell Wong meanwhile, argued for a life term with not more than 10 strokes of the cane, pointed out that there is no increase in the number of cases where taxi drivers were killed, a point which Justice Lee Seiu Kin (the High Court judge presiding Wang's original trial) agreed with.
 He also said if Wang had wanted to kill Yuen, he would not have to wait for the struggle to erupt.
 Wong also said, "He (referring to Wang Wenfeng) had every opportunity and the upper hand to stab Yuen the moment he stepped into the rear passenger side of the taxi."
 But Wang did not do so.

 Like in Kho Jabing's case, the prosecution filed an appeal for the death penalty on Wang.
 At the time of the delivery of the judgement of the appeal over Kho's case, the prosecution is still appealing against Wang's sentence.
 While pending its appeal, the prosecution reviewed Wang's case extensively while they referred to the written verdict of Kho's case.
 Eventually, on 19 April 2015, they decided to drop the appeal against Wang, effectively making Wang Wenfeng escaping the gallows, as the high degree of decomposition of Yuen Swee Hong's corpse made it so that the prosecution could not fully assess the level of brutality of Wang's attack on the deceased victim.
 They also took note that unlike Kho's premeditated assault on Cao Ruyin, Wang injured the taxi driver during a struggle.
-Wang is currently in prison serving his life sentence.
+Wang is currently in prison serving his life sentence (backdated to the date of his arrest) with the possibility of parole after 20 years.
 He was the fifth convicted murderer to escape the gallows since the changes to the law, as preceded by Kamrul Hasan Abdul Quddus, a Bangladeshi national who was re-sentenced to imprisonment for life with 10 strokes of the cane for the 2007 murder of his girlfriend.